richardschoen/iforgit/knowledge/usesharedsshkey.md

 in a shared common location so all IBM i users using iForGit can use the same SSH private key without storing the key inside the ```.git/config``` file.

+**Note:** Even when using a shared private key, the Git config ('/home/user/.gitconfig') file for each user still contains their unique user information so Git should log user info appropriately when they perform any Git commits.

 This example uses GitHub, but the same technique should also work with any other SSH based Git repository you want to push Git repository code changes to.